Ewers shines as White beats Orange 21-10 in Longhorns' 2023 Spring Game

 Defensively, senior linebacker David Gbenda led Team White with eight tackles, while redshirt freshman defensive back B.J.
 Allen Jr. led Team Orange with eight of his own.
 Gbenda also added a sack to his ledger, while six others had also had a sack of their own.

-While Spring Games are useful to determine potential starters for the fall, quarterback Quinn Ewers cemented his role as the Longhorns' starter entering the regular season.
-Head Coach Steve Sarkisian has praised Ewers growth in his second season with the Longhorns.
+While spring games are useful to determine potential starters for the fall, Ewers cemented his role as the Longhorns' starter entering the regular season.
+Head Coach Steve Sarkisian has praised Ewers' growth in his second season with the Longhorns.